-8.3.5.
-When analyses are being carried out, wherever possible matrixmatched calibrators should be used.
-The use of unextracted calibrators (non-matrix-matched) using deuterated standards may be appropriate provided the validity of the approach has been established.
+When casework analyses are being carried out, wherever possible matrix matched calibrators and quality controls should be used.
+The use of unextracted calibrators (non-matrix matched) using deuterated standards may be appropriate provided the validity of the approach has been established.

-8.3.6.
-For immunoassays, a laboratory should, at a minimum, be able to demonstrate that the blank or negative calibrator plus two standard deviations does not overlap with the cut-off or the lowest positive calibrator.
-Alternatively, the laboratory may determine the limit of detection (LOD) by determining the mean value for the blank and adding three standard deviations to this value (LOD = Xm + 3SD).
+The laboratory may determine the limit of detection (LOD) by determining the mean concentration or response value (m) for the blank (X) and adding three standard deviations to this value (LOD = Xm + 3SD).
 However, it should be noted that for other assays (e.g. GC, HPLC) the true LOD may be higher than indicated by this formula if significant adsorption or other losses occur.
-For example, in chromatographic assays, the LOD might be the smallest blood concentration of a drug needed to give a peak height three times the noise level of the background signal from a blank blood sample.
+For example, in chromatographic assays, the LOD might be the lowest blood concentration of a drug needed to give a peak height three times the noise level of the background signal from a blank blood sample.
 Alternatively, for infrequently carried out assays where the analyte measured is always within the calibration range of the assay and well above the LOD, it may be sufficient to indicate that the detection limit is "less than" a certain value.
 Thus the true LOD may be derived experimentally, but should not be less than the blank plus three standard deviations.
-The limit of quantification (LOQ) may be derived by adding ten standard deviations to the true value of the blank.
+The lower limit of quantification (LLOQ) may be derived by adding ten standard deviations (+10SD) to the true value of the blank (Xm).
 However, it is preferable to determine the LOQ experimentally as the lowest concentration for which an acceptable coefficient of variation can be routinely achieved.

-8.3.7.
-For chromatographic assays, the LOD and LOQ may be defined in terms of the concentration of the lowest calibrator, and therefore may not need to be determined experimentally.
-However, if results are reported below the value of the lowest calibrator, LOD and LOQ should be determined.
+For chromatographic assays, the LOD and LLOQ may be defined in terms of the concentration of the lowest calibrator, and therefore may not need to be determined experimentally.
+However, if results are reported below the value of the lowest calibrator, LOD and LLOQ should be determined.
+The upper limit of quantification (ULOQ) is usually considered to be the highest calibrator.

-8.3.8.
-The use of a suitable internal standard for all chromatographic assays (e.g. GC, HPLC, GC/MS) is recommended.
+The use of a suitable internal standard for all chromatographic assays (e.g. GC, HPLC, GC/MS, LC/MS) is recommended.
 The internal standard should have chemical and physical properties as similar to the analyte as possible and should be unlikely to be present in the sample population.
 If a common drug is used as an internal standard, its absence in the sample should be demonstrated by way of an internal standard blank.
 If the analyte is to be derivatised, an internal standard should be chosen which will form an analogous derivative.
-Stable isotope (e.g. deuterated) standards are recommended for GC/MS and LC/MS assays, although well chosen non-deuterated internal standards may occasionally give equivalent or better performance.
-In LC/MS, however, the use of isotopically-labelled internal standards may be the only way to compensate for ion suppression.
+Stable isotope (e.g. deuterated) standards are recommended for GC/MS and LC/ MS assays, although appropriate non-deuterated internal standards may occasionally give equivalent or better performance.
+In LC/MS, however, the use of isotopically-labelled internal standards is the most effective way to potentially compensate for ion suppression.
 The internal standard should be added to the sample at the earliest possible stage in the method, and in any event before buffering and extraction of the sample.
 Markers that are added after the initial extraction are regarded as "external standards" and are not acceptable for quantitative analysis.